junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "No, Dean, not hiding from you, not lying," Cas's voice is already answering to his realization before the names of these emotions can settle in, before Dean can really take a grasp of them fully.
 "I will not do that again.
 But these memories, they might be uncomfortable to watch.
 I just don't want you harmed."

-"You lived through those, didn't you?"
+"You lived through them, didn't you?"
 Dean says, not waiting for an answer.
 "Surely it can't hurt me like the past hurt you.
-The least I can do is to learn how bad it was."
+The least I can do is learn how bad it was."

 Cas falls silent for a moment, then says very quietly, "Dean, some of them are really bad."

 And Dean answers him, "Close your eyes then, if you don't want to relive them.
 Hold my hand if you want."
-They're not exactly face to face in the mental living room anymore, so really, it's just metaphorical.
+They're not exactly face to face in any sense at this moment, mentally or physically, so really, it's just metaphorical.
 But Cas gets it.
 He doesn't argue.
-As if he leans back onto Bobby's sofa with a still slightly tensed back.
+As if his consciousness leans back onto Bobby's sofa with a still slightly tensed back.

 The view of the hospital tunes in and out, as if looking through a bad telescope, its focus lens screwed and shifting constantly.
-Dean squints at the view, feeling a headache growing at the base of his skull just from trying to look.
+Dean squints at the view, feeling a nasty headache beginning to grow at the base of his skull just from trying to look.

 He murmurs, "That's how you saw things during those times, Cas?
 And I was blaming you for being... you know, nuts?"

-*That was on the better days,* Cas answers through thought.
+*That was on the better days,* Cas answers in thought.

 "God, I'm sorry."
 A sigh slips out of Dean, "What's a bad day like?"

-Cas stays quiet, but as if in answer, the view shifts again.
+Cas stays quiet, but as if in response, the view shifts again.
 The hospital dissolves into a library, a beautiful, ancient library that Dean has only seen in the fanciest movie scenes.
 The arched ceilings are so tall they might as well be the sky, the corridors stretch long and wide.
-There are countless bookshelves with delicately carved markings and ornate decorations soaring toward the ceiling like the towering pillars of ancient cathedrals from Roman era.
+There are countless bookshelves with delicately carved markings and ornate decorations soaring toward the ceiling like the towering pillars of cathedrals from Roman era.
 And then there are the books, so many books that Dean imagines should all have been kept neatly on the shelves, indexed and illustrated, carefully sorted and placed.
 Except, they are not.

 The library is a post-tornado mess.
-The remnants of the beauty and grandeur remains, but the books are so scattered that Dean doesn't know if there is a place he can step on without accidentally treading on the loose pages.
-The pages are torn and jumbled, the beautifully carved glistening covers lie all over the floor.
+The remnants of its beauty and grandeur remain, but the books are so scattered that Dean doesn't know if there is a place he can step without accidentally treading on the loose pages -- instinctively, he knows these pages are important, every single one of them.
+The pages are torn and jumbled, the beautifully carved glistening covers lie among them all over the floor.
 The shelves are disoriented as well, only those in his immediate vicinity standing in roughly parallel lines.
-Further down the corridor, countless of them have been knocked over, the remaining standing ones are tilted left and right, as if someone had started fixing them, but only managed to straighten the very few at the beginning of the wreckage, there are still so much more to go.
+Further down the corridor, countless of them have been knocked over, the remaining standing ones are tilted left and right, as if someone had started fixing them but only managed to straighten the very few near the beginning edge of the wreckage, there is still so much more to go.
 The whole place looks more like a crumpled sea of random pages than a library, the papers piled on the floor, some fluttering in the air.
 The shelves look empty.

 But when Dean looks closer, he notices the shelves are not all empty.
 The ones closest to him, the few that have been straightened and put back in place, some books have been reassembled and returned to the racks.
-The covers and pages are still visibly torn, but they remain standing on the edge of each rack. *Survivors of the tornado?
+The covers and pages are still visibly torn, but they remain standing at the edge of each rack. *Survivors of the tornado?
 Maybe?* Dean thinks, finding comfort in seeing that there are remaining books on the shelves, that the place is not completely ruined.

 "What's this place?"
 Dean asks.
 Cas doesn't answer.

 Instead, Dean finds his body kneeling down to the floor, reaching for a page -- not *his* body, Dean mentally corrects himself, it's Cas's memory, it's Cas's body for the moment.
 His fingers touch the page closest to him, and his eyes begin to read.
 There is an illustration of a cat on the page, a lazy tabby lying down, tongue stuck out, long and pink, staring at him.
-The text beneath it reads, "*Sharp spines or papillae can be found in a cat's tongue, there are five types of papillae...*" along with some other notes and facts about cats.
+The text beneath it reads, "*Sharp spines or papillae can be found in a cat's tongue, there are five types of papillae...*" followed by some other notes and facts about cats.

 His finger turns the page.
 On the other side, there is a different section about some other knowledge of cats, and it starts talking about "*Felines, especially domestic cats, are well known for having penile spines, which is needed to stimulate the female cat into ovulation...*"

-He hears a low sigh escaping his throat, fingers brushing the words "female cat" and his voice mutters, "*I know for a fact the females were not consulted about that.*" The vision flickers between the library and hospital briefly as the voice comes through, like the owner of the voice is talking to someone in a different place.
+He hears a low sigh escaping his throat, fingers brushing the words "female cat," and his voice mutters, "*I know for a fact the females were not consulted about that.*" The vision flickers between the library and hospital briefly as the voice comes through, like Cas is talking to someone in a different place.
 The view from the hospital is more like a translucent ripple overlay, but Dean catches a glimpse of himself and Sam standing there, faces worried and annoyed.

 The view sharpens back to the library.
 His body stands up, and tucks the page into one of the books on the shelf to his right.
 The cover reads "*Anatomy of the Cat*", and it's about half as thick as the book is supposed to be, judging by the spine, all the pages loose.
 And with a glance, Dean realizes all the other books on the shelves are all in similar condition -- worn, torn, pages unbound -- but Cas is putting them back in.

 Cas walks back to the pile of books that is mountain-high, and reaches down to pick up another page.
-This one has some monkeys dancing around a bonfire, seemingly singing and talking, as if highly intelligent, just like... oh, not monkeys, those are the primal human beings.
+This one has some monkeys dancing around a bonfire, seemingly singing and talking, as if highly intelligent, just like human... oh, not monkeys, those are the primal human beings.
 Dean glances at the note, which says something about Neanderthals and their poetries and rituals.
 Dean finds his head dizzy again.
-Cas, in the memory, in his body, just straightens up from the floor, walks over to the shelves, and slides the page into a different book on a different shelf, labeled "*Human Evolution*".
+Cas, in the memory, in his mental body, just straightens up from the floor, walks over to the shelves, and slides the page into a different book on a different shelf, labeled "*Human Evolution*".
 And he goes back for the next page.

-The realization weighs on his chest so heavy that Dean fears his ribs might get crushed the next minute.
-He wants to raise a hand to clutch his chest, but the body feels fine, the breathing is normal.
+The realization weighs on his chest so heavy that Dean fears his ribs might get crushed any second.
+He wants to raise a hand to clutch his chest, but the body feels fine.
+Breathing is normal.
 The body is still moving through the memory, replaying the movement like a pre-programed robot.

 The random comments here and there.
 The fragments of knowledge and glints of attention. "*Did you know that a cat's penis is sharply barbed along its shaft?*" "*I was backing the Neanderthals because their poetry was... just amazing.
 It's in perfect tune with the spheres.
 You guys ate the apple, invented pants.*" The Cas in the hospital, smiling at him wild and innocent like a child, holding up a finger saying "Pull it," and then starting to drop random notes about cats and dogs and monkeys and bees...